 However, retaining clients takes more than just doing good work and delivering what the client asked for.
 If all you are delivering is the required material, on time, and on budget then you aren’t doing enough to have your client coming back for more.

-If you want to turn that one time writing gig into a long term job contributing regular content, or if you want that SEO consult to evolve into a semi-permanent freelance contract position, here are some things you can do.
+If you want to turn that one time writing gig into a long term job contributing regular content, or if you want that SEO consult to evolve into a semi-permanent freelance contract position, you can read here how Stefan teaches emotional response copywriting course for great help!
+Here are also some things you can do:

 Always Over Deliver

 You’ve heard the standard strategic advice for a freelancer a hundred times before: ‘under promise and over deliver’.